Campus Safety

 Campus Awareness

-Campus security precautions and crime statistics can be obtained on our website in compliance with the federal 1990 Students Right to Know Act, this report is made available to prospective students and employees, as well as current students and employees at Sussex.
+Campus security precautions and crime statistics can be obtained on our website in compliance with the federal 1990 Students Right to Know Act; this report is made available to prospective students and employees, as well as current students and employees at Sussex.

 Alcoholic Beverages and Illegal Drugs

 Sussex County Community College is committed to the premise that its students and employees shall learn and work in a drug and alcohol-free environment.
 Sussex in no way will condone the illicit use of alcohol and drugs by either its employees or its students and will not foster or promote any such activity.
 In accordance with the policy approved by the Board of Trustees of Sussex County Community College (initially adopted: February 20, 1990, revised: August 28, 1990) and in accordance with public Law 101-226, the College declares that it will make every effort to provide its students and employees with an environment that is free of the problems associated with the unauthorized use and abuse of alcohol and illegal drugs.
-The College is committed to promoting the wellness and positive self-development of its students and employees.
+The College is committed to promoting its students' and employees' wellness and positive self-development.
 The unauthorized use and abuse of alcohol and the illegal use and abuse of drugs inhibit students and employees from attaining the benefit of their learning and/or work experience, expose them to serious illness and health risks, and therefore, are prohibited.
 The College will impose disciplinary sanctions on students and employees that may include expulsion or termination of employment and referral for prosecution for violations of the standard of conduct.
 Such disciplinary sanctions may include the completion of a rehabilitation program.
 More detailed information and College policies can be found at the end of this handbook under “Employee and Student Program to Prevent Illicit Use of Drugs and Abuse of Alcohol.”

 Registered Sex Offender Information